lonnen/lonnen.github.com/_posts/2012-10-10-talking-monkey-work.md

 ---
 title: "Some things... are talking monkey work."
 layout: post
+summary: While working in a computational epidemiology lab I learned about the power of automation.
 ---

 > "It's a big universe Jerry, and some things in it are talking monkey work"